thu-coai/LOT-LongLM/README.md

 ### 3. Pretraining Data

 We collect 120G novels as the pretraining data for LongLM.
-The pretraining data will be publicly available soon.
+Part of the pretraining data are [publicly available](https://cloud.tsinghua.edu.cn/d/a5a16f2381e7439eb475/).

 ### 4. Checkpoints